-I was recently invited to meet with a prospect who is looking for a build-out of commercial space in Northeast Wisconsin.
-When I arrived, the owner was meeting with another contractor who had also been invited to do a walk-through and to discuss the impending project.
+I was recently invited to meet with a prospect who is looking for a build-out of a commercial space in Northeast Wisconsin.
+When I arrived, the owner was meeting with another commercial construction contractor who had also been invited to do a walk-through and discuss the impending project.
 I soon found out another contractor would be walking in my same footsteps just a couple of hours later.
-The owner was doing what he thought was best—getting three bids.
+The owner was doing what he thought was best—getting three bids for his commercial construction project.
 This has been a standard practice for decades among owners who feel that, in order to get the best deal on their construction project, they should create competition among contractors.
 They believe this will allow them to leverage the three bids to their advantage.
 Here is why getting three bids is the worst thing you could do:

 Constructing a new manufacturing plant or expanding your current facility can be an exciting and sometimes frustrating process.
 There are plenty of challenges that can arise along the way, so it’s a good idea to be as prepared as possible.
 It is helpful to have a fairly good understanding of the different steps required to plan and manage your construction project—steps that lead up to you being handed the keys and the O&M manuals.